Fascism: Fin de siècle era and lead up to World War I (1880–1914)

 The historian Zeev Sternhell has traced the ideological roots of fascism back to the 1880s and in particular to the fin de siècle theme of that time.
 The theme was based on a revolt against materialism, rationalism, positivism, bourgeois society, and democracy.
 The fin-de-siècle generation supported emotionalism, irrationalism, subjectivism, and vitalism.
 They regarded civilization as being in crisis, and as requiring a massive and total solution.
 Their intellectual school considered the individual as only one part of the larger collectivity, which should not be viewed as a numerical sum of atomized individuals.
 They condemned the rationalistic, liberal individualism of society and the dissolution of social links in bourgeois society.

+Herbert Spencer, the social Darwinist who coined the phrase "survival of the fittest".

 The fin-de-siècle outlook was influenced by various intellectual developments, including Darwinian biology, Gesamtkunstwerk, Arthur de Gobineau's racialism, Gustave Le Bon's psychology, and the philosophies of Friedrich Nietzsche, Fyodor Dostoyevsky, and Henri Bergson.
 Social Darwinism, which gained widespread acceptance, made no distinction between physical and social life, and viewed the human condition as an unceasing struggle to achieve the survival of the fittest.
 It challenged positivism's claim of deliberate and rational choice as the determining behaviour of humans, with social Darwinism focusing on heredity, race, and environment.
 Its emphasis on biogroup identity and the role of organic relations within societies fostered the legitimacy and appeal of nationalism.
 New theories of social and political psychology rejected the notion of human behaviour being governed by rational choice and instead claimed that emotion was more influential in political issues than reason.
-Nietzsche's argument that "God is dead", coinciding with his attack on the "herd mentality" of Christianity, on democracy, and on modern collectivism, his concept of the Übermensch, and his advocacy of the will to power as a primordial instinct, were major influences upon many of the fin-de-siècle generation.
+Nietzsche's concept of the Übermensch and his advocacy of the will to power as a primordial instinct, were major influences upon many of the fin-de-siècle generation.
 Bergson's claim of the existence of an élan vital, or vital instinct, centred upon free choice and rejected the processes of materialism and determinism; this challenged Marxism.

-In his work The Ruling Class (1896), Gaetano Mosca developed the theory that claims that in all societies an "organized minority" would dominate and rule over an "disorganized majority", stating that there are only two classes in society, "the governing" (the organized minority) and "the governed" (the disorganized majority).
-He claims that the organized nature of the organized minority makes it irresistible to any individual of the disorganized majority.